 The tide was pretty low by now, and the estuary was shallow.
-The ripples of sand below us were mesmerising.
+The ripples of sand below us were mesmerizing.

-When we got back to Waiharakeke we had been joined by a couple of other tents – both solo hikers who kept themsleves to themselves.
+When we got back to Waiharakeke we had been joined by a couple of other tents – both solo hikers who kept themselves to themselves.
 We set about making a gourmet campsite dinner complete with wine and dessert.
-The cereal-rescue couple arrived with armfuls of firewood they had gathererd from the beach, and we debated whether lighting a fire was allowed.
-Just coming off the beach there was a large sign reading that fires were prohibited, but confusingly, the Doc Campsite sign read that fires were allowed in the fire pit.
-Given that the season had been very dry again this year, we didn’t think it would be a good idea to light a fire.
-A quick Google search when we got back confirmed this – fires are currently banned in Anchorage, Bark Bay, Waiharakeke, Mutton Cover and Whariwharangi.
+The cereal-rescue couple arrived with armfuls of firewood they had gathered from the beach, and we debated whether lighting a fire was allowed.
+Just coming off the beach there was a large sign reading that fires were prohibited, but confusingly, the DOC Campsite sign read that fires were allowed in the fire pit.
+Given that the season had been very dry again this year, we didn’t think it would be a good idea to light one.

 North of Tōtaranui